-AIPAC-linked PAC ups pressure on ‘moderate’ US Democrat in new strategy
+Pro-Israel lobby group pressures ‘moderate’ US Democrat in new strategy

 During his previous three runs for Congress, Malinowski received more than $378,000 from pro-Israel groups, including those affiliated with AIPAC.

-“It’s interesting, as always, to see that again, you’re not going to see a single television ad actually talking about their, quote ‘single issue’: Israel,” he told Al Jazeera.
+“It’s interesting, as always, to see that again you’re not going to see a single television ad actually talking about their, quote ‘single issue’: Israel,” he told Al Jazeera.

 “Tom Malinowski is no champion for progressive values or for the Palestinian people, but he is not going to ask ‘how high?’ when they say, ‘jump’,” Andrabi told Al Jazeera.
 “And that’s not enough for AIPAC.
 They truly demand unconditional support for their policies.”